transposit-connectors/athena_cloudtrail_slack/README.md

 ## Transposit setup

   * Fork the app [https://console.transposit.com/t/transposit-sample/athena_cloudtrail_slack](https://console.transposit.com/t/transposit-sample/athena_cloudtrail_slack) (find the Fork button at the top of the editor view).
   * Edit the `enrich_cloudtrail_object` function at the top of the `get_log_files` operation.
-This is where you can mark certain events high priority.
+This is where you mark interesting events with a priority.
 Currently the sample code flags the following events as high priority:
-    * Creation of a new IAM user
+    * Creation of a new IAM user.
     * Access to any API from a non US IP address.
   * Navigate to **Deploy > Production Keys** and add keys for all the data connectors.
   * Navigate to **Deploy > Environment Variables** and fill out the following environment variables: